rahulch1907/amazon_challenge_2023/README.md

 Correct index values as per the test file
 Correct names of columns as provided in the sample_submission.csv file

-you can find the dataset here:
+you can find the dataset here: https://drive.google.com/drive/folders/1qhZq9WwB5LoO1Gz2tw0nX_6MYufGlHmS?usp=share_link I worked on IBM Cloud platform so the code may changes slightly depending on what platform you use.
-I worked on IBM Cloud platform so the code may changes slightly depending on what platform you use.
+I used linear regression model i got the score 0.
+You may use another models for better score.